Michael Vick: 2010 season

+2011 season

+In Week 4, against the San Francisco 49ers, Vick had 416 passing yards, two passing touchdowns, and one interception to go along with eight carries for 75 rushing yards.
+The final game of the season was a 34–10 victory on January 1, 2012, at home against Washington.
+Vick completed 24 of 39 passes for 335 yards and three touchdowns.
+In the 2011 season, Vick appeared in and started 13 games.
+He finished with 3,303 passing yards, 18 passing touchdowns, and 14 interceptions to go along with 76 carries for 589 rushing yards and one rushing touchdown.
 Led by Vick, Philadelphia finished the 2011 season with an 8–8 record.
 The team began with a 4–8 record before winning four games in a row to finish the season.

-The final game of the season was a 34–10 victory on January 1, 2012 at home against the Washington Redskins.
-Vick completed 24 of his 39 passes for 335 yards and three touchdowns.
+2012 season

 Vick came into week one of the 2012 season as the starter, despite a solid showing from rookie Nick Foles in the preseason.
 Vick led the Eagles to a 17–16 victory in week one against the Cleveland Browns despite throwing four interceptions.
-The Eagles won their following game against the Baltimore Ravens, but lost 27–6 in the third week of the season to the Arizona Cardinals.
+The Eagles won the following game against the Baltimore Ravens, but lost 27–6 in the third week of the season to the Arizona Cardinals.
 Facing former teammate Kevin Kolb, Vick completed only 17 of 37 passes with no touchdowns and two lost fumbles.
 The Eagles went on to beat the New York Giants, but then lost three straight games.
-After the third loss against the Falcons on October 28, calls for coach Andy Reid to replace Vick with Foles intensified.
+After the third loss against the Atlanta Falcons on October 28, calls for coach Andy Reid to replace Vick with Foles intensified.
 Reid refused to make the move.

 The Eagles lost another game against the New Orleans Saints, and Vick remained the starting quarterback for a week 10 game against the Dallas Cowboys.
 Vick was injured in that game, which the Eagles lost, and was replaced by Foles.
 On December 3, after Vick had already been sidelined for three weeks, Reid officially named Foles the starter for the remainder of the season.
 After a Foles injury in week 16, Vick was named the starter for the season finale against the Giants in New York.
-Vick went 19 of 35 for 197 yards with a touchdown and interception, and also ran five times for 25 yards.
+Vick went 19 of 35 for 197 yards, a touchdown, and an interception, and also ran five times for 25 yards.
 The Eagles, however, lost the game 42–7, to end the season with a 1–5 division record and 4–12 overall record.